-In October 2020, AWR issued an interest bearing promissory note to GSWC, which expires in May 2023.
-Under the terms of the note, AWR may borrow from GSWC amounts up to \$30 million for working capital purposes.
-AWR agrees to pay any unpaid principal amounts outstanding under this note, plus accrued interest.
-During 2021 and 2020, AWR borrowed and repaid a total of \$26 million and \$6 million, respectively, from GSWC under the terms of the note.
-As of December 31, 2021, there were no amounts outstanding under this note.
+AWR issued an interest-bearing promissory note to GSWC that expires in May 2023, and that allows AWR to borrow amounts up to \$30.0 million for working-capital purposes.
+During 2021, AWR borrowed and subsequently repaid \$26.0 million under the terms of the note.
+During 2022, there were no borrowings under this arrangement.